I may earn income from affiliate links or partnerships in this post.

 An alternative Christmas festival, the Pay ton Noël brings together street artists, musicians, comedians, and others for a three-week program taking place around the city.
 For example, the Off Market features several bands and shows indie their igloo dome.
 Other events include workshops and shows at Pl. de Zurich.

 If you didn’t have time to make it to the Alps this Christmas, perhaps you’ll be able to make it to the winter electronic night.
-Taking place usually the weekend before Christmas, this is an indoor clubbing event where you can dress up in Aprés ski attire and dance the night away. *most likely, as an indoor event, this will be canceled in 2021.
+Usually taking place the weekend before Christmas, this indoor clubbing event has party monsters dressing up in Apré ski attire and dancing the night away. *most likely, this will be canceled as an indoor event in 2021.

 Strasbourg Traditional Christmas Markets

 Of course, some of the magic of visiting Strasbourg for Christmas is experiencing a more traditional style market.
 These markets have their charm and offer a mix of cheap souvenirs and authentic gifts.
 Many of these markets are in a beautiful setting and are worth visiting just to experience the ambiance and warmth of Strasbourg at Christmas.

 This authentic and traditional market is probably one of the better ones.
 With a history dating back to the 1870s, this is the oldest market in the city, and one of the oldest in Europe.
 It’s a mix of authentic artists selling their crafts and some tacky decorations mixed in.
 However, the ambiance is cozy with traditional wooden stalls serving authentic potato pancakes smothered in stinky Munster cheese. – they are delicious, by the way.
 Get them without the cheese for a vegan treat!